kardamom/Marinara/README.md

 # Marinara
 A Grasshopper component library to generate the pasta forms mathematically defined in George L Legendre's 2011 book _Pasta By Design_.
 Also included are some of the forms from Joseph Choma's 2015 book _Morphing_.

-This is a student research project for Spring Semester 2024.
-I am Master of Architecture candidate at the University of Southern California.
-My main aims are to learn C#, further my understanding of computational geometry, and learn about the internals of Grasshopper and Rhino.
+This is an ongoing student research project for Spring Semester 2024.

-This first stage is all about creating digital surfaces and UV curves representing the pasta, and from there drawings.
-Later on I will attempt to make physical models of the forms, avoiding 3d printing as much as possible.
-I will also investigate how these forms could be applied to architecture.

 ## Implemented pasta